hablapps/sparkOptics/README.md

 Company("awesome inc", Address("london", Street(23, "HIGH STREET"))))
 ```

-This work can be simplified by using spark-optics, that allow you to focus in the element that you want to modify,
+This can be simplified by using spark-optics.
+It allows you to focus in the element that you want to modify,
 and the optics will recreate the structure for you.

 ```scala